|The Danish national flag featuring the Nordic Cross--the koffadiflaget.|

 |The Inuit majority of Greenland rejected the Norse Cross but maintained the colors of the Danish flag.|

-The Nordic cross can be found in many local flags around the incorporate the Norse Cross.
+Many local flags around the world incorporate the Norse Cross.
 In the United Kingdom the Orkney and Shetland Islands in the North Sea off of Scotland both of which were once Norse fifes use the cross on their flag, as does Yorkshire West Riding, once a part of the historic Danelaw.
 In the Balkans flags proposed or considered as national banners for Estonia and Latvia incorporated the Cross.

 |The Nordic Cross was nearly overwhelmed on the War Ensign of Nazi Germany.|

 Nazi Germany, which often looked at Norse mythology for inspiration incorporated the Cross in its War Ensign, which is now forbidden to be displayed.
 A black Iron Cross was displayed in the upper inside field and a large swastika medallion covered the intersection of the Norse Cross which was black on white on a red field.
 Leave it to the Germans to over engineer a simple concept.

 For some reason the Nordic Cross shows up, sometimes highly stylized in the flags of several Brazilian states and municipalities despite it being a Portuguese speaking nation and heavily Catholic.
 Why is anybody’s guess.